YashdalfTheGray/hue-remote/docs/ssl.md

 The step are as follows.

 1. Put the server in verification mode by running `node index.js --letsencrypt-verify` at the command line.
 2. Make sure that the server responds to the domain that you want to get an SSL certificate for.
 For example, if your domain is `hue-remote.example.com`, make sure that the server will respond to `http://hue-remote.example.com`.
-This will probably involve creating a DNS record with your domain registrar and forwarding the correct ports (port 80 for HTTP and port 443 for HTTPS) on your router.
+This will involves creating a DNS record with your domain registrar and forwarding the correct ports (port 80 for HTTP and port 443 for HTTPS) on your router.
 3. Run `letsencrypt certonly --webroot -w ./static -d <your_domain_name>`.
 See the explanation below for what this command does.
 4. You should now have 4 files in `/etc/letsencrypt/live/<your_domain_name>` - `cert.pem`, `chain.pem`, `fullchain.pem` and `privkey.pem`.
 You're going to need `fullchain.pem` and `privkey.pem` for this server.
 Some explanation about these files is [here](http://letsencrypt.readthedocs.io/en/latest/using.html#where-are-my-certificates).
 5. Either copy them over to the `sslcert/` directory or create symlinks for them into the `sslcert/` directory.
 Be sure to rename `fullchain.pem` to `cert.pem` and `privkey.pem` to `key.pem`.